AykutBir/UNO-The-Game/README.md

 # UNO-The-Game
-a Java-based UNO game with an interactive GUI, user authentication, and leaderboard functionality.
+A Java-based UNO game with an interactive GUI, user authentication, and leaderboard functionality.